-Landing team members will have varying degrees of familiarity with the agency, and may have preconceived ideas about federal employees.
+Members of the president-elect's team will have varying degrees of familiarity with the agency and may have preconceived ideas about federal employees.
 Extensive interviews with individuals who served on landing teams during the Obama and Trump transitions reinforced the idea that first impressions matter a great deal in how the career staff is perceived.
-From the location of the dedicated landing team workspace to the body language of career employees, small details speak volumes.
+From the location of the dedicated team workspace to the body language of career employees and engaging with representatives in a virtual room to maintain regular contact, small details speak volumes.

 Many agency transition teams have seized the opportunity to start the relationship on a positive note by undertaking small but significant gestures.
-During the 2016-'17 transition, the DOL placed the landing team workspace under lock and key, and gave the only key to the landing team.
+During the 2016-17 transition, the Department of Labor placed the landing team workspace under lock and key and gave the only key to the landing team.
 To underscore the security of the workspace, Hugler, the department's career transition director, gave the landing team the option of establishing a regular schedule with the cleaning staff, or they could leave trash receptacles outside the workspace for overnight collection.
 While this may strike some observers as being unnecessarily focused on a tiny detail, to the Labor Department's landing team, it showed that the career staff gave serious thought to their needs.
 Hugler and his team personally met the landing team members outside the building prior to the first meeting to welcome them, and then arranged an escort team to smooth the way for subsequent meetings.
 At the Department of the Treasury, the agency transition team set aside a workspace for the landing and beachhead teams that was located directly next to their own.
 The location did more than just facilitate easy communication; it was a simple gesture to convey the career team's eagerness to be of assistance.
-Agency transition teams will decide what is most appropriate for their agencies, but should look for ways to convey a welcoming atmosphere to the landing team.